Friday, December 5, 2025

 General Livestock Judging Contest

-The General Livestock Judging Contest requires judgment ability to select/rank four animals from best to worst for either breeding purposes or sale of meat (slaughter) purposes.
-This contest involves FOUR species: beef cattle, swine, sheep AND GOATS.
-This skill is important when selecting animals that are ready for slaughter or as breeding animals.
-These animals should have the desired traits as sought by the meat animal industry and ultimately the consumer.
+The General Livestock Judging Contest requires the ability to rank four animals from best to worst for either breeding purposes or sale of meat (slaughter) purposes.
+This contest involves FOUR species: beef cattle, swine, sheep, and goats.
+These animals should have the desired traits for breeding purposes or the meat animal industry and ultimately the consumer.
 A perfect score on a class is "50".

 Horse Judging Contest